syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/BZVgXdrMhFNlisyU?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

+> By default, the group drop area will be shown only if there is at least one column available to group.

 ## Show the grouped column

 The Syncfusion Blazor DataGrid has a default behavior where the grouped column is hidden, to provide a cleaner and more focused view of your data.
 However, if you prefer to show the grouped column in the grid, you can achieve this by setting the `GridGroupSettings` component of the [ShowGroupedColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridGroupSettings.html#Syncfusion_Blazor_Grids_GridGroupSettings_ShowGroupedColumn) property to **true**.